Your cart is currently empty.

 5. Reduce soy products

-The relationship between soy and acne is not well established.
-Some studies suggest that soy may have anti-inflammatory effects that could potentially benefit acne-prone skin.
-However, other studies have suggested that soy may have hormonal effects that could exacerbate acne.
+The relationship between soy and breakouts is not well established.
+Some studies suggest that soy may have anti-inflammatory effects that could potentially benefit blemish-prone skin.
+However, other studies have suggested that soy may have hormonal effects that could exacerbate breakouts.

 As there is a chance that soy products may contribute to toxic estrogens, it’s better to keep soy products in the diet to a minimum.
 Better soy options are tempeh and miso.

-A well-planned vegan diet can be beneficial to skin health as well as helpful in the clearing of acne.
+A well-planned vegan diet can be beneficial to skin health as well as helpful in the clearing of blemishes.

-However, just like any other diet, a vegan diet that is high in simple carbohydrates and sugars can be the root cause of the acne.
+However, just like any other diet, a vegan diet that is high in simple carbohydrates and sugars can be the root cause of breakouts.

-If you have chronic acne and you’re following a vegan diet, it’s recommended to follow the healthy vegan diet guidelines above as a foundation of your clear skin treatment plan.
+If you're experiencing breakouts and you’re following a vegan diet, it’s recommended to follow the healthy vegan diet guidelines above as a foundation of your clear skin treatment plan.

 Subscribe to our mailing list to receive your free 7 Steps to Clear Skin program.